Oath of Allegiance (United Kingdom): Office-holders

-The Oath in England is tendered by the Clerk of the Privy Council, and taken in the presence of Her Majesty in Council, or otherwise as His Majesty shall direct, and in Scotland is tendered by the Lord President of the Court of Session at a sitting of the court.
+The Oath in England is tendered by the Clerk of the Privy Council, and taken in the presence of the King in Council, or otherwise as the King shall direct, and in Scotland is tendered by the Lord President of the Court of Session at a sitting of the court.

 Privy counsellor oath

 On appointment a new privy counsellor takes the oath of allegiance, or affirms loyalty:

 Parliamentarians

 Under the Parliamentary Oaths Act 1866, members of both Houses of Parliament are required to take an Oath of Allegiance upon taking their seat in Parliament, after a general election, or by-election, and after the death of the monarch.
 Until the oath or affirmation is taken, an MP may not receive a salary, take their seat, speak in debates or vote.
 The wording of the oath comes from the Promissory Oaths Act 1868:

 Members who object to swearing the oath are permitted to make a solemn affirmation under the terms of the Oaths Act 1978:

 The oath or affirmation must be taken in English although the Speaker has allowed Members to recite Welsh, Scottish Gaelic, Irish, Scots, Ulster Scots or Cornish forms in addition, and texts of the oath and affirmation in Braille are available for use by Members of both Houses with impaired sight.
 While the oath is taken, the new member holds a copy of a sacred text.
 While there is no set list of sacred texts for use, this is normally a copy of the New Testament or Bible for Christians, or, for Jews, the Tanakh.
 Muslims or Sikhs have been sworn in the usual manner except with the Qur'an (in an envelope, to avoid it being touched by one not of the faith) and Guru Granth Sahib respectively.
-Mohammad Sarwar, a Muslim, took the oath in this way in May 1997.
 Religious restrictions in the oath effectively barred individuals of certain faiths (e.g., Roman Catholics, Jews and Quakers) from entering Parliament for many years.
-The restrictions were lifted by the Oaths Act 1888 after the six-year effort (1880–1886) of the noted atheist Charles Bradlaugh to claim his seat.
+The restrictions were lifted by the Oaths Act 1888 after the six-year effort (1880–1886) of noted atheist Charles Bradlaugh to claim his seat.